TproProgramming/SHA256_Hashing_Passwords/README.md

-# SHA-256 Password Hashing Tool
+# SHA-256 Password Hashing Tool with Salting

 This Python script is a simple tool to hash passwords using the Secure Hashing Algorithm 256-bit (SHA-256).
 It provides a secure way to store passwords by converting them into a fixed-length hash value.
+The updated code now salts the password before hashing it, allowing for more security.

 ## Usage